JuanIrache/gopro-telemetry/readme.md

 - **raw** (boolean) Returns the data as close to raw as possible.
 No matrix transformations, no scaling. **Disables the following options**.
 Default: _false_
 - **device** (array of numbers) Filters the results by device id.
 Default: _null_
 - **stream** (array of string) Filters the results by device stream (often a sensor) name.
 You can find information on what many sensors are called [here](https://github.com/gopro/gpmf-parser#where-to-find-gpmf-data).
 Default: _null_
 - **repeatSticky** (boolean) Puts the sticky values in every sample and deletes the 'sticky' object.
+This will increase the output size.
 Default: _false_
 - **repeatHeaders** (boolean) Instead of a 'values' array, the samples will be return under their keys, based on the available name and units.
+This will increase the output size.
 Default: _false_
 - **timeOut** (string) By default the code exports both _cts_ (milliseconds since first frame) and _date_ (full date and time).
 Specify one (**cts** or **date**) in order to ignore the other.
 Default: _null_ (exports both)
 - **timeIn** (string) By default the code uses MP4 time (local, based on device) for _cts_ and GPS time (UTC) for _date_.
 Specify one (**MP4** or **GPS**) in order to ignore the other.
 Default: _null_ (imports both)
-- **groupTimes** (number/string) Group samples by units of time (milliseconds) for example, if you want one sample per second, pass it 1000.
+- **groupTimes** (number/string) Group samples by units of time (milliseconds).
+For example, if you want one sample per second, pass it 1000.
 It also accepts the string **frames** to match the output to the video frame rate.
+This can drastically reduce the output size.
 Default: _null_

 Example: